Wednesday, 11 December 2024

 Thomas Rowlandson 1757- 1827.

 Syntax is a poor curate who teaches pupils alongside the duties of his parish.
 He is often berated by his wife who seems to bully him.
 The cause of this familial aggression is the dear Doctors lack of wealth.
-This story is a journey in search of The Picturesque and using drawings and writing the dear Doctor does along the way he wants to publish a book about The Picturesque.
+This story is a journey in search of The Picturesque and using drawings and writing the dear Doctor wants to publish a book about The Picturesque.
 He intends to make his fortune.

 Doctor Syntax by Rowlandson, lost on his journey in search of The Picturesque.

 I started reading the text of the poem and I almost immediately was hit by a warm emotion of recognition.
-The gentle rhythm of rhyming couplets took me back to my childhood.
+The gentle rhythm of rhyming couplets took me back to my childhood and reading such childrens stories as Rupet Bear, also written in. rhymng couplets.
 Rhyming couplets are a simple technique that have a lightness about them.
 They carry the reader along on a gentle wave.
-You may ask what this sudden nostalgic feeling was all about.
-Rupert Bear.
-A children’s story set in the rural England of the 1920s.
-It is still being published by the Daily Express Newspaper today.
-Rupert and his friends come across criminals, magicians, Chinese scientists, and many more diverse characters.
-The characters are generally anthropomorphic although some of the characters are human.
 The connection between Doctor Syntax and Rupert are that both are adventurous, take chances, befall mishaps and are generally loveable.
 The rhyming couplets and themes are extraordinarily similar in both.

 Doctor Syntax being rescued by some fair maids after being held up and tied to a tree by highway robbers.